We're going to be talking about, we're going to be talking about Julian Assange.

 We got playlists in there that has everything organized.

-Uh give me one sec.
+Give me one sec.

-Okay, my ugly mugs out the way.
+Okay, I'm ugly mugs out the way.

 All right, cool.

-He was represented by Barry Joel Pollack, okay.
+He was represented by Barry Joel Pollock.

-Um, and then here are the accounts that he originally got, right?
+And then here are the accounts that he originally got, right?

 So on December 21st, 2017, there was a sealed complaint right here, okay?

-Uh, this was filed in the Eastern District of Virginia.
+This was filed in the Eastern District of Virginia.

 This is the general conspiracy charge, guys, right?

-And then you got special agent Megan Brown is the affian on this thing, okay.
+And then you got special agent Megan Brown is the affian on this thing, okay?

 And we also got the criminal complaint, my friends.

-Here it is, okay.
+Here it is, okay?

 So I was able to dig this thing up because before when I looked up this case, you couldn't find this thing.